MaliwanDynamics/maliwandynamics.github.io/_posts/2024-08-28-First-Post.md

 ---
-layout: page
+layout: post

-title: About
+title: First Post
-permalink: /about
+imgUrl: /assets/img/404gifthing.gif

+date: 2024-08-28 1:47:04 -0400
+categories: blog
 ---

-What the heck is the point of this website?
+My first post and what the heck is the point of this website?

 Honestly, I do not know what the point is for sure yet.
 I trust the general direction will form on its own as time goes on.